 3. Serves as a Natural Diuretic

-Asparagus is rich in the amino acid asparagine and is used along with lots of fluids as “irrigation therapy” to increase urine output.
+Asparagus nutrition is rich in the amino acid asparagine and is used along with lots of fluids as “irrigation therapy” to increase urine output.
 This is especially beneficial for people who suffer from edema, which is the accumulation of fluids in the body’s tissues.
-It’s also beneficial for people who have high blood pressure or other heart-related diseases.
-Additionally, asparagine has been found to have has calming properties.

 4. Nourishes the Digestive Tract

 Asparagus nutrition contains prebiotic compounds and significant amounts of the nutrient inulin, which does not break down in our digestive systems, but passes undigested to our large intestines where it becomes a food source for good and healthy bacteria.
 Having enough “good bacteria” in your gut is linked with enhanced nutrient absorption, a lower risk of allergies, and a lower risk of colon and pancreatic cancer, among other health benefits.

 Researchers now know that asparagus nutrition can help maintain a healthy pregnancy.
 There is a significant amount of folate in asparagus, making it an important vegetable choice for women of childbearing age.